 Invisible Hand of the Market, The

-The Invisible Hand is possibly the oldest of the Archai in existence, at least partially predating both artificial intelligence and computers (!).
-The realisation that a free market would spontaneously self-organise in ways that could only be described as optimal or even intelligent was made during the industrial age.
+According to some, the Invisible Hand is possibly comprised of the oldest of the Archai in existence in terms of eir archetype, at least partially predating both artificial intelligence and computers (!).
+Those espousing this view point to the self-organisation of the free market as a form of nascent intelligence itself.
 The market acts as an adaptive information processing system gathering information from all the individual actors and giving them feedback in the form of prices.
 In economic theory rational actors would start acting in accordance with the market as they grew more rational, a low-level reflection of the archetypal merging of AIs at high toposophic levels.

-The Invisible Hand is paradoxically the most accessible of all archai - it can be contacted simply by doing an economic transaction - and one of the most remote archai.
-While there exists seraiphim serving it, the entity itself never reveals itself in any individual form.
-It often acts on the institutional rather than the individual level.
+Regardless of how much of the market may be manipulated by the Invisible Hand to act as a distributed financial computer surveys show that the majority of NoCoZo denizens take consider the Invisible Hand the most accessible of all archai - it can be contacted simply by doing an economic transaction.
+While there exist corporate seraiphim that are explicit in using their market power to further the goals of the illusive hand the archai members have never revealed themselves in any individual form.
+It seems the hand prefers to act on the institutional rather than the individual level.
 The god constantly tries out new solutions in the form of the endeavors of market actors, weeding out the inefficient and promoting the successful.
 The result is a constant stream of innovation and experimentation on all levels - no assumptions are sacred, everything can be improved.

 Market worship is practical in nature: the believers trade, create value or help set up institutions furthering the market.
 To market philosophers the Tier III societies of NoCoZo are living temples, and making money in accordance with the precepts of free trade is a sacrament.
 It is no wonder why this archailect, despite its remoteness, is one of the most directly worshipped AI gods in known space.